FundingOptions/background-tasks-python/contributing.md

 ### Write Documentation

-Clean Actions could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+We could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback